 There is also a pattern for a basic leaf that works similarly to the crochet oval pattern.
 Wanna crochet it for summer?

-Crochet Daisy Flower Charm (version 3)
+Suggestion #6: Crochet Daisy Flower Charm (Version 3)

 This 5-petal flower bag charm also features a loop cord, which makes it hang from a bag’s handle.
 The locking method is finally shown in the beginning of the tutorial as many people confuse how to attach it to the handle.